akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 ---

 The [environment configuration](https://firebase.google.com/docs/functions/config-env) provides a solution to the first problem (not having regions in code).
 It should just be more clearly communicated in Firebase docs. (instead of recommending to stamp the region in code)

-## `firebase emulators:start` behaves different from `emulators:exec`

-This is a surprise for developers.

-e.g. the `debug()` feature of Security Rules (undocumented) places the notes in `stdout` with `emulators:exec` but into `firestore-debug.log` if run via `emulators:start`.

-The two commands look similar, and there's no cue to make us think they would work differently.

-Suggestion:

-Bring the `:exec` and `:start` commands closer.
-Either merge them, or hide the internal implementation aspects (`start` is said to be a "wrapper") from the developers.

 ## Loading initial data - from JSON